isomerpages/nlb-biblioasia/_jan-to-mar-2013/Digging Bidadari’s Past: From Palace to First Muslim State Cemetery.md

 #### **The Chinese Question**

-Apparently, the Muslims were not the only group who applied for cemetery sites in the Municipal areas in 1904; the Municipal also reported that they received applications from the Chinese as well.[^39] However, applications from the Chinese at that time were rejected on the grounds that Chinese burial customs were incompatible with the ambience of the consecrated Christian site; even though land could be secured at Bidadari for a Chinese cemetery plot.[^40] The Chinese community had been facing obstacles in acquiring land within and beyond the municipal limits for private interment for the first two decades of the 20th century.
+Apparently, the Muslims were not the only group who applied for cemetery sites in the municipal areas in 1904; there were applications from the Chinese as well.[^39] However, applications from the Chinese at the time were rejected on the grounds that Chinese burial customs were incompatible with the ambience of the consecrated Christian site, even though land could be secured at Bidadari for a Chinese cemetery plot.[^40] The Chinese community had been facing obstacles in acquiring land within and beyond the municipal limits for private interment for the first two decades of the 20th century.

 Some years later, the acquisition of the 213-acre site at Bukit Brown, already part of an existing burial ground that belonged to the Seh Ong *kongsi* (clan association), was possible.
-This was so because the *kongsi* resented to the acquisition of their land under the Lands Acquisition Ordinance, and hence was able to acquire the Bukit Brown site.
-The Bukit Brown site was under municipal control at the end of 1919.
-Bukit Brown Cemetery opened for internment on 1 January 1922.
+This was because the *kongsi* resented to the acquisition of their land under the Land Acquisition Ordinance, and hence was able to acquire the Bukit Brown site.
+The Bukit Brown site came under municipal control at the end of 1919, and Bukit Brown Cemetery opened for internment on 1 January 1922.

 #### **Bidadari Exhumation Exercise**